veeambestpractise/Testing/guide/Base/minimums.md

 **Disk 2 will be used to store O365 Metadata for each tenant.
 The Capacity requirued wqill be based on the total protected capacity

-Using the above numbers we can estimate the following consumption:
+Using these  numbers we can estimate the following consumption and requirements :

 |Number of Users | Estimated Number of Objects| Proxy CPU Requirement| Proxy Ram Specified|
 ---:|:---:|:---:|:---:|